 *This post may contain affiliate links, which means that if you decide to make a purchase through one of these links, I will receive a commission at no extra cost to you!
 Please refer to my Disclosures for more information.*

-Wroclaw is a beautiful city located in Western Poland along the idyllic Odra River.
+Wroclaw (pronounced vrots-wahf) is a beautiful city located in western Poland along the idyllic Odra River.
 It is the perfect place to go for a short city break to Europe, and is especially magical at Christmas.
-Here is a short guide to 9 things you must do on your trip to Wroclaw…
+A University city, Wroclaw has a lively atmosphere and is studded with bars and restaurants.
+But it also has a rich history demonstrated by its abundance of Gothic and baroque architecture.
+Here is a guide to the 9 best things to do in Wroclaw which must not be missed…

 1. Visit Wroclaw Christmas Market

 Wroclaw Christmas Market is one of the most under-rated Christmas Markets in Europe!
 Weaving around the market place (Rynek) and spilling onto adjacent streets and squares, the traditional alpine huts stock a range of lovely things, such as traditional kitsch Christmas decorations, Polish foods, handmade gifts and sweet delights!
 The Christmas Market is scattered with pop up huts where you can drink warming mulled wine of many flavours, and festive joy fills the air with the sound of Christmas songs!
 Wroclaw certainly makes for one of the most magical city breaks in Europe!